trapeze-project/knowledge-base/README.md

 <dt>?action=articles&amp;words=<var>text</var>

-<dd>This returns a list of URLs of documents whose abstract, keywords,
+<dd>This returns a JSON file with a list of URLs of documents whose
+abstract, keywords,
 title or authors include the words from the given <var>text</var>.
 The
 <var>text</var> should currently use the syntax of the FTS5 full-text
 search engine for SQLite.
 The result is an array of records, where